rust-console/gba/book/src/ch2/the_key_input_register.md

 The Key Input Register is our next IO register.
 Its shorthand name is [KEYINPUT](http://problemkaputt.de/gbatek.htm#gbakeypadinput) and it's a `u16` at `0x4000130`.
-The entire register is obviosuly read only, you can't tell the GBA what buttons are pressed.
+The entire register is obviously read only, you can't tell the GBA what buttons are pressed.

 Each button is exactly one bit: